jn-macleod/jn-macleod/README.md

 🔭 In the past I've worked with PHP, some Java, Angular.js, JavaScript, Flash/ActionScript and even ASP.

-🌈 On the horizon I'm looking to try out iOS app development...

 <!-- #### Languages and Tools: //-->